min2ha/ukwa-site/content/target/29518/index.en.md

   "start_date": "2015-07-30T10:00:00Z"
 }

-# British Society for the Study of Cranio-Mandibular Disorders (BSSCMD)

 British Society for the Study of Cranio-Mandibular Disorders (BSSCMD) was founded in 1995 by Drs.
 Grossman, Dean, Hedger, White and Jones originally as a Temporo Mandibular Joint (TMJ) Study Group.
 Members meet every few weeks and organise their own scientific meetings.